tobixdev/rdf-fusion/README.md

 with a custom SPARQL query engine.
 While large portions of the codebase have been written from scratch, there is still code from Oxigraph in this repository.
-GraphFusion would not exist without Oxigraph.
+RdfFusion would not exist without Oxigraph.